Irish culture is not something you simply observe – it is something you feel, join in and carry with you.

 A session is not a performance in the modern sense.
 The tempo rises and falls naturally.
 Occasionally a singer begins an unaccompanied ballad and the room falls silent in respect.

 To truly understand Irish music, its important to appreciate its emotional range.
 Some dance tunes are joyous and energetic, while others are slow airs, with much longing and reflection.
-Many melodies were shaped by emigration and hardship, and you can often hear both sorrow and resilience woven into the notes.
+Many melodies were shaped by emigration and hardship.
+You can often hear both sorrow and resilience woven into the notes.

 County Clare is often called the home of Irish traditional music and for good reason.
-If you visit Clare, especially around towns such as Ennis and Milltown Malbay, you will find another stronghold of traditional music.
+If you visit Clare, you will find another stronghold of traditional music.
+This is especially true around towns like Ennis and Miltown Malbay.

 The Power of Irish Dance